smaclell/smaclell.github.io/_drafts/changing-layers.md

 the application.

-The both layers were responsible for accessing a collection of setting values and the meta data.
-The application will only have a handful of these settings, which are heavily read and readonly.
+The both layers were responsible for accessing a collection of setting values and their metadata.
+There will only have a handful of these settings, they are heavily read and do not change after the application has started.

 The settings data looks includes a ``Key`` and ``Value`` and looks like this: